-- 16. (1) After preparing the code or a revised version of the code, the Commission shall send a copy to the Lord Chancellor. - (2) If he approves it he shall lay it before each House of Parliament. - (3) The Commission shall publish- - (a) the code as first approved by the Lord Chancellar, and - (b) where he approves a revised version, either the revisions or the revised catle as appropriate. - (4) The code as first approved by the Lord Chancellor shall not come into force until it has been approved by a resolution of each House of Parliament. - (5) A revised version of the code which does not contain changes in the criterio set out in the code shall not come into force until it has been hild before each House of Parliament. - (6)-Subject as follows, a revised version of the code which does contain such changes shall not come into force until it has been approved by a resolution of each House of Parliament. - (7) Where the Lord Chancellor considers that it is desirable for a revised version of the ende containing such changes to come into force without delay, he may (when higher the revised version before Parliament) also by before each House a statement of his reasons for so considering. - (8) In that event the revised version of the code - - (a) shall not come into force until it has been laid before each House of Parliament, and - (b) shall cease to have effect at the end of the period of 120 days beginning with the day on which it comes into force unless a resolution approving it has been made by each House (but without that affecting anything previously done in accordance with it).
+16. (1) After-preparing the code or a revised version of the code, the Commission shall send a copy to the Lord Chancellor.

+(2)-If he approves it he shall lay it before each House of Parliament.

+(3) The Commission shall publish-

+(a) the code as first approved by the Lord Chancellor, and

+(b) where he approves a revised vorsion, either the revisions or the revised colleas appropriate.

+-(4) The code as first approved by the Lord Choncellor shall not come into force until it has been approved by a resolution of each House of Parliament.

+(5) A revised version of the code which does not contain changes in the criterio set out in the code shall not come into force until it bay been laid before cach House of Parliament.

+(6) Subject as follows, a raviaed service of the code which does contain such changes shall not come into force until it has been approved by a resolution of each House of Parliament.

+(7) Where the Lord Chancellor considers that it is desirable for a revised version of the containing such changes to come into force without doiny, he may (when inving the revised version before Parliament) also inv before each flouse a statement of his reasons for so considering.

+(8) In that event the revised version of the code -

+- (a) shall not come into force until it has been laid before each House of Parliament, and - (b) shall cease to have effect at the end of the period of 120 days beginning with the day on-which it comes into force unless a resulution approving it has been made by each House (but without that affecting anything previously done in accordance with it).